alphagov/govuk-developer-docs/source/manual/ask-for-technical-support-out-of-hours.html.md

 technical involvement in content changes should usually be unnecessary.

-In some situations, such as site wide changes or urgent new features, we may need engineers to help make changes outside working hours.
+In some situations, such as site wide changes or urgent new features, we may need engineers to help make changes outside working hours (before 9am or after 6pm on weekdays, or at weekends).

 Planned out of hours work is separate to the primary and secondary on-call rotas.
 These should only be used for responding to unplanned incidents.